Ttanasart-pt/NodeCanvas-doc/docs/index.md

 Other feature include particle brush, vector stroke, etc.

 ##Performance##
 NodeCanvas is build by GameMaker studio.
-So it can slow down other program when using NodeCanvas.
+So it can slow down other running program.

 ##Bugs report##
 As NodeCanvas is still in early release.
 Bug/Crash can occur.
 To report bugs, please go to [NodeCanvas discussion board](https://makham.itch.io/nodecanvas).